The #1 Error in Business Finance

 Share Financial Data with Managers (and Hold Them Accountable to It!)

-Owners need to share some (not all) financial information with their key managers in order to educate them on how company profitability works and the true cost of doing business.
+Owners need to share some (not all) financial information with their key managers in order to help educate them on how company profitability works and the true cost of doing business.
 Managers do not understand how the company makes money and how their individual decisions & actions positively or negatively impact profitability.
 In many privately held businesses, ownership does not share their financial information because they "don't want their managers to know how much money they make."
 While this is understandable, those same owners by default are the only ones who are accountable to the financial performance of the company and complain about their managers who are making unwise financial decisions.

 Many companies that don't want to share the total financials create abbreviated P&Ls for their managers that show all the direct and controllable costs for their departments.
 That way, managers can start making decisions with their eyes open and understand the direct impact to company financials.
 Once you do this, you can start tying your managers to their controllable expenses & profitability generators, which will ultimately lead to everyone thinking more like an owner and making decisions that will be financially beneficial to the company.